Eight islands, each with its own soul.

 Tenerife is the largest and most diverse island.
 At its center stands the majestic Mount Teide, while the south features lively tourist resorts and golden beaches.
 The north, however, retains a more authentic atmosphere.

-A micro-continent: golden beaches in the south, canyons and pine forests in the center, and culture and tradition in the north.
-Gran Canaria is perfect for those who love variety.
+A micro-continent: golden beaches in the south, canyons and pine forests in the centre, culture and tradition in the north.

 With over 150 km of beaches, it’s a paradise for surfers, relaxation seekers, and lovers of wild nature.